Chart Color Schemes

 Thornlands's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-The prevalence of common health conditions among its residents is relatively low compared to the general population but higher than the national average for older and at-risk groups.
-Approximately 55% (~11,980 people) have private health cover.
-Mental health issues affect 8.1% of residents, while asthma impacts 8.0%.
-About 71.1% report no medical ailments, compared to 64.6% in Greater Brisbane.
-Thornlands has 15.7% (3,413 people) aged 65 and over, lower than Greater Brisbane's 25.3%.
+Common health conditions have a relatively low prevalence among its general population, but are higher than national averages for older and at-risk groups.
+Approximately 55% (~12,005 people) of Thornlands residents have private health cover, the highest rate recorded.
+Mental health issues and asthma were found to be the most common medical conditions, affecting 8.1 and 8.0% of residents respectively.
+A total of 71.1% of residents reported no medical ailments, compared to 64.6% in Greater Brisbane.
+Thornlands has a lower proportion of seniors aged 65 and over at 15.7% (3,420 people), compared to Greater Brisbane's 25.3%.
 While health outcomes among seniors require more attention than the broader population, they present some challenges.

 Frequently Asked Questions - Health